Sleep and Your Weight: What’s the Link?

 With your late-night studying and early-morning classes, getting a good night's sleep is hard.
 Who has the time?

-Studies show that you aren't alone: Most teenagers don't get the sleep they need, especially on school nights.
+Studies show that most teens don't get the rest they need, especially on school nights.
 That throws off both your body and your brain.
-Teens need at least 8 1/2 hours of sleep a night.
+Teens need 8-10 hours a night.

-Sleep resets your brain and allows your body's systems to recharge.
-Missing sleep can affect your concentration, mood, and relationships.
+Shut-eye resets your brain and lets your body's systems recharge.
+Missing sleep can affect your focus, mood, relationships, and even the choices you make about food and exercise.
 But that's not all.
-Newer research is showing that lack of sleep may also influence your risk of being overweight.
-The bottom line: Sleep and weight are related in several ways.
+Lack of Zzz’s may also raise your risk of being overweight, research shows.

-1. How Sleep and Weight Are Related: Energy Level
+1. Energy Level

 It's pretty simple.
 When you're tired, you don't have the energy to motivate yourself to be active.
 Without energy, you may find yourself snacking to stay awake and engaged.
 To make matters worse, if you aren't active enough during the day, it's actually harder to fall asleep.

 Do you see the downward spiral developing here?
 First, you don't get enough physical activity, which can make your weight go up.
 Then, not exercising makes it harder for you to sleep.
 And not sleeping enough makes you less likely to work out, which can lead back to weight gain.

 Being sleepy makes you cranky and less motivated.
 So when you're tired and in a bad mood, you're probably going to settle for the easy junk food instead of the healthy options that may take a little more effort.
 Or you'll sit on the couch and watch TV instead of going for a walk.

 How you eat -- especially right before bed -- can affect how you sleep, too.

 You already know that having a lot of snacks after dinner can lead to weight gain, but too much food can also keep you awake.
 You can get heartburn, gas, or just feel uncomfortable.
 And some types of food, like chocolate and soda, which have caffeine, can keep you up.